 Later, years have gone by and now you have to sit a fucking exam because that’s what most people look for in a game, right?

 Then a plot-thing happens and your father, Liam Neeson has buggered off and left the safety of Vault 101… nobody has ever left Vault 101!
-But the twist is, people have and even your character was born outside of the Vault so yeah… enjoy obviously telepgraphed twist!
-It’s so blatantly obviously, it’s like Bethesda thinks you’re fucking stupid!
+But the twist is, people have and even your character was born outside of the Vault so yeah… enjoy obviously telegraphed twist!
+It’s so blatantly obvious, it’s like Bethesda thinks you’re fucking stupid!

 Anyway, it is at this point that you have no choice but to murder a load of your fellow Vault dwellers because Bethesda probably didn’t play the first two Fallout games.

 In those games you had choices and if you dumped a load of points into the Charisma attribute then you could talk your way out of most situations.

 Instead of looking for a water purification chip, like in the first Fallout, or looking for the Garden of Eden Creation Kit, like in Fallout 2… you’re looking for Liam Neeson.

 A surprising role reversal because usually Liam Neeson is looking for his fucking daughter (he’s even looking for his daughter in the English dub of the amazing Japanese film; Ponyo!), so you leave the Vault after an hour of being spoon-fed some plot.